 “Prof. Duncan was already an agent of change at the CBC when she came to Carleton and true to form, she has helped to change the way we teach journalism at Carleton,” said Journalism program head Allan Thompson.
 “Outside the classroom, Prof. Duncan’s research is charting new ground in our understanding of the experiences of Black journalists in Canadian news organizations.
 We are so lucky to have her.”

 At the end of the month, Duncan will leave for Chicago to attend the 2024 convention of the National Association of Black Journalists.
-She will be joined by the 2024 Shadd Cary Fellows, a delegation of Black Canadian journalists who are either mid-career or student journalists.
-The fellowship will cover their travel, accommodation, and registration for the convention, with a goal of professional development as well as building connections with Black journalists in the United States.
-In September, she will teach a seminar on the history of Black journalism in Canada, as well as advanced audio journalism workshops for both 4th year undergraduates and students in the Master of Journalism program.
+She will be leading fellows of the 2024 Mary Ann Shadd Cary Fellowship for Black Journalists, a delegation of Black Canadian journalists who are either mid-career or student journalists.
+The fellowship is organized by Duncan, with award winning journalists Vicky Mochama and Pacinthe Mattar.
+The trip covers the fellows’ travel, accommodation, and registration for the convention, with a goal of professional development as well as building connections with Black journalists in the United States.
+In September, she will teach advanced audio journalism workshops for both 4th year undergraduates and students in the Master of Journalism program.

 Katie Graham